Win Rate 101

 Other dimensions to consider in your analysis include:

 By now, you understand the basics of win rate analysis.
 You might wonder, “What do I do with this?”
 The ultimate goal of win-rate analysis is to find ways to improve your win rate over time.
-Some specific strategies to consider, that will help you translate your analysis into business outcomes include:
+Three specific strategies to consider, that will help you translate your analysis into business outcomes include:

 Understanding win rates is a foundational piece of win-loss analysis.
 But, ultimately, win rates only tell a part of the story.
 They tell you what is happening, but not necessarily why.
 To truly understand why you win and lose, you need direct feedback from decision-makers at won and lost accounts.
 You need to hear from them why they made their final decision.